parisepigenetics/RASflow_EDC/README.md

 ############################################################################
 [username@clust-slurm-client ~]$
 ```
-You can now go to your project
+You can now go to your project using `cd`
 ```
 [username@clust-slurm-client ~]$ cd /shared/projects/YourProjectName
 ```